DenisIrala/ActivityM/README.md

 **Use Cases:**

 * More Understanding and debugging.
-Google Login was difficult to debug because it had many requirements to work properly, so we
+Google Login was difficult to debug because it had many requirements to work properly, so we asked a different AI model to check for problems.